Hadith studies: Common-link theory

 Common-link theory is an approach in hadith studies which seeks to identify the origins or earlier versions of hadith by comparing reports that have the same content (matn) but have different chains of transmission (isnads).
 If the chains of transmission converge on a single figure, then that figure may be taken as the original collector or fabricator of the tradition, depending on one's approach or conclusion.
 Common-link theory originated in the works of Joseph Schacht and G.H.A.
 Juynboll.

 In his 1950 book The Origins of Muhammadan Jurisprudence, Schact introduced the concept of the "Common Link" (CL) to refer to the earliest point at which multiple chains of transmission (isnads) intersect.
 For Schact, the CL was equivalent to the point of origins of the tradition.
 Later, G.H.A.
-Juynboll would elaborate on and systematize earlier earlier applications of common-link theory.
+Juynboll would elaborate on and systematize earlier applications of common-link theory.
 Importantly, he introduced the notion of a Partial Common Link (PCL), which represents points of convergence of multiple isnads taking place among transmitters located after the common link themselves.
-In other words, a group of traditions may converge at one transmitter, and that transmitters version of a tradition may converge among yet other versions at what is ultimately the common link.
-While Schact believed that the common link was a legitimate purveyor of the tradition in question, Juynboll introduced the idea of a "seeming" CL or PCL, meaning that while several isnads may converge at a particular common link, the common link themselves may be artificial.
+In other words, a group of traditions may converge at one transmitter, and that transmitter's version of a tradition may converge among yet other versions at what is ultimately the common link.

+While Schact believed that the common link was a legitimate purveyor of the tradition in question, Juynboll introduced the idea of a "seeming" CL or PCL, meaning that while several isnads may converge at a particular common link, the common link itself may be artificial.
 In reality, several isnads may have been fabricated and, in this case, a particular transmitter only turns up as a common link because several later figures falsely attributed the same tradition back to them.
 It is up to the investigator to determine if a CL or PCL is authentic, and Juynboll argued that the historical plausibility of a common-link is raised the more PCLs converge on it.

 Another term Juynboll introduced into common-link theory was a "spider"; this refers to single strands of transmission that completely bypass the CL of many other versions of a report in finding their way to the original figure believed to have conveyed the tradition.
 Juynboll sees such "spiders" as fabricated isnads.
 Juynboll referred to attempts to create isnads bypassing the CL or PCL as "dives".

 Direct forerunners to the ICMA approach, involving the combined study of the isnad and matn, included Jan Kramers' 1953 article "Une tradition à tendance manichéenne" and Josef van Ess in his 1975 volume Zwischen Ḥadīṯ und Theologie.
 The formal development of ICMA would only come with the work of Harald Motzki, Gregor Schoeler, and Andreas Görke in the 1990s.